 The UV Index (UVI) is a measure of the intensity of UVB radiation at a given time and location.
 The higher the UVI, the higher the UVB radiation levels are, and the higher risk of sunburn.
 In most places, UVB radiation is at its highest between 11 am to 3 pm.
 This is because the sun is at its highest during these hours.
 By limiting the time you spend in the sun between 11 am and 3 pm, you can significantly reduce your exposure to harmful UVB radiation.

 Wear Clothes that Cover More of Your Body

 Wearing clothes like long-sleeved shirts, wide-brimmed hats, and full-length pants can help to reduce the amount of your body that's exposed to direct sunlight.
 Items like long-sleeved swim shirts allow you to continue your favorite activities while protecting your skin from the sun.

 Apply Sunscreen Regularly

 Applying sunscreen regularly is one of the best things you can do to protect your skin from the sun.
 Sunscreen works by adding an invisible, protective barrier to your skin that absorbs harmful UV rays, preventing them from penetrating your skin.
-Make sure to find a sunscreen with at least 30 SPF.
+Make sure to find sunscreen with at least 30 SPF.
 It is important to reapply your sunscreen every 2 hours, otherwise, it may not be as effective.

 Take Breaks in the Shade